Weighted SGD for $\ell_p$ Regression with Randomized Preconditioning: Experiments

 \subsection{Time-accuracy tradoeffs}

 Next, we present the time-accuracy tradeoffs among these methods on the following two datasets described in Table~\ref{table:datasets}.

 Here we test the performance of various methods in solving unconstrained $\ell_1$ and $\ell_2$ regression problems.
 Although there are no theoretical results to support the solution vector convergence on $\ell_1$ regression problems with \pcsgd, we still evaluate relative error in the solution vector.
-To further examine the performance of \pcsgd methods, we also include AdaGrad and RLA methods with algorithmic leveraging (RLA for short) mentioned in Section~\ref{sxn:naive_alg} and Appendix~\ref{sec:related_alg} for comparisons.
+To further examine the performance of \pcsgd methods, we also include AdaGrad, SVRG, and RLA methods with algorithmic leveraging (RLA for short) mentioned in Section~\ref{sxn:naive_alg} and Appendix~\ref{sec:related_alg} for comparisons.
 For AdaGrad, we use diagonal scaling and mirror descent update rule.
+For SVRG, we compute the full gradient every $[n/2]$ iterations.
 As for implementation details, in all SGD-like algorithms, step-size tuning is done by grid-searching where at each trial the algorithm is run with a candidate step-size for enough iterations.
-Then the step-size that yields the lowest error within $25$ seconds is used.
+Then the step-size that yields the lowest error within $10$ seconds is used.
 The time/accuracy pair at every $2000$ iterations is recorded.
 For RLA, we choose $s$ from a wide range of values and record the corresponding time/accuracy pairs.
 The results on the two datasets are presented in Figures~\ref{fig:tradeoffs}~and~\ref{fig:tradeoffs_buzz}, respectively.